SpatialViz-Bench: A Cognitively-Grounded Benchmark for Diagnosing Spatial Visualization in MLLMs: Detailed Related Works

-Among them, spatial visualization tasks are often treated as subcategories under mathematical and logical reasoning benchmarks, such as 3D-Geometry category in {MM-IQ \citep{mmiq} and MARVEL \citep{marvel}}, the 3D Spatial Simulation category in {EMMA \citep{emma}}, the 3D Shapes category in {LogicVista \citep{logicvista}}, the IQ-Test category in {Blink \citep{blink}}, and the Descriptive Geometry and Transformation Geometry categories in {Math-Vision \citep{mathvision}}, Spatial Reasoning category in {VisualPuzzles \citep{visualpuzzles}}.
-While these subcategories contribute to spatial reasoning evaluation, they are typically limited in scope and do not offer a comprehensive framework specifically tailored to spatial visualization, particularly in capturing the breadth and depth of this cognitive ability.
-In addition, these tasks primarily serve to evaluate whether models can solve such problems, rather than to guide the development of models specifically toward addressing spatial reasoning challenges.
+Despite its importance, the evaluation of spatial visualization is fraught with challenges, including obscured categorization in general benchmarks, high risk of data contamination, and a lack of diagnostic depth.

+\textbf{Obscured Categorization} Spatial visualization is often not recognized as a distinct spatial skill.
+Instead, it is frequently subsumed under broader domains like mathematical or logical reasoning within general-purpose MLLM benchmarks.
+Examples are widespread: it appears as the 3D-Geometry category in MM-IQ~\citep{mmiq} and MARVEL~\citep{marvel}, the 3D Spatial Simulation category in EMMA~\citep{emma}, 3D Shapes in LogicVista~\citep{logicvista}, IQ-Test in Blink~\citep{blink}, and Descriptive/Transformation Geometry in Math-Vision~\citep{mathvision}.
+While VisualPuzzles~\citep{visualpuzzles} correctly situates it under spatial reasoning, this is an exception.
+This common miscategorization diverts focus from developing and evaluating spatial visualization as a core ability, treating it merely as a type of puzzle.

+\textbf{Risk of Data Contamination} The difficulty of designing novel spatial visualization tasks means that existing benchmarks often source questions from public materials like IQ tests, administrative exams, and math contests.
+This practice creates a high risk of data contamination, as these materials are likely part of the massive web-scraped datasets used for pretraining MLLMs.
+For example, work by \citet{defining} collects data entirely from online psychological tests.
+Consequently, a model's high performance on such benchmarks may not reflect true reasoning capabilities but rather memorization from the training data, compromising evaluation validity.

+\textbf{Non-Diagnostic Evaluation} Current evaluations are often caught between two non-diagnostic extremes.
+On one hand, the heterogeneous, mixed-format questions in general benchmarks make it difficult to isolate and diagnose errors in spatial visualization specifically.
+On the other hand, specialized datasets are often too narrowly focused on a single sub-skill.
+For example, SPARE3D~\citep{spare3d} and CLEVR-MRT~\citep{clevrmrt} concentrate on mental rotation, while SRBench~\citep{mind} uses only paper folding tasks to assess the entire ability.
+This narrow scope fails to provide a comprehensive assessment of a model's overall spatial visualization proficiency.